natawipa/final_project/README.md

 1. Clone the repository: `git clone <repository-url>`
 2. Navigate to the project directory: `cd <project-directory>`
-3. Run the code using a Python interpreter: `python main.py`
+3. Run the code using a Python interpreter: `python project_manage.py` or `python3 project_manage.py`

 **Note: If the program is not exited properly, changes made during the program's execution may not be written to the CSV files.
 Make sure to exit the program to ensure data consistency.**